shortlink-org/shortlink/docs/ADR/decisions/0027-local-kubernetes-development-tools.md

 | Gefyra       | Uses a VPN to connect Docker containers to the cluster.
 Focuses on network traffic.                                         | [Gefyra](https://gefyra.dev/)                |
 | mirrord      | Injects itself into the local binary and proxies to an agent in the cluster.
 Supports multiple local processes.             | [mirrord](https://mirrord.dev/)              |

-Given the context and the features of the tools, I'd prefer to try [mirrord](https://mirrord.dev/).
+After evaluating the tools, I find [Telepresence](https://www.telepresence.io/) to be the most user-friendly and stable option for local Kubernetes development.

 ## ⚖️ Consequences